FediHotel/Ubuntu-Tutorial/VPS_setup.md

 :point_right: Setup the infra for AtomCMS

-:point_right: We are going to install all the requirements for the AtomCMS, and also make it ready for any kind of Habbo Emulator.
-The following is a requirement on your local laptop/desktop:
+:point_right: The following is a requirement on your local laptop/desktop:

 :star: SSH client, for this I do recommend MobaXterm https://mobaxterm.mobatek.net/download.html this is a free version